Reality-Hack/realityhack.world-frontend/dev-logs/logs.aschwtzr.md

+**Wed Sept 24**
+What I did
+- Refactor reusable TeamsForm out of participant team page for reuse in admin

 **Tues Sept 23**
 What I did
 - Refactor participant hardware to use common context for hardware browser and hardware requests pages